Skip to main content

 SetServiceStatus

-This script is called with three arguments:
+This script takes three arguments:

 ReturnsDescription